Japanese Public Key Infrastructure (JPKI)

 3. 2.3.
 Production Readiness

 After obtaining certification, we will check the operation in the test environment of Japanese Public Key Infrastructure.
-If there are no problems, we will submit a notification to receive the results of the effectiveness check of electronic certification from J-LIS in accordance with the provisions of the Public Personal Authentication Act.
+If there are no problems, we will submit a notification to receive the results of the effectiveness check of electronic certificate from J-LIS in accordance with the provisions of the Public Personal Authentication Act.
 Finally, we will check the operation in the production environment and start using the service.

 3. 3.
 Japanese Public Key Infrastructure usage fees

-For the use of Japanese Public Key Infrastructure, there are no expenses related to the acquisition and maintenance of the competent minister's approval, unlike general government approval and licensing projects, and only electronic certification verification fees for J-LIS are required.
+For the use of Japanese Public Key Infrastructure, there are no expenses related to the acquisition and maintenance of the competent minister's approval, unlike general government approval and licensing projects, and only electronic certificate verification fees for J-LIS are required.

 * 8 The CRL method will be free for all time, and the OCSP responder method will be free for the next three years.